-Global Head of Quantitative Research and Asset Allocation, Citi Investment Management
+Global Head of Quantitative Research, Asset Allocation and Investment Risk Management

 - Citi Investment Management